joshessman-llnl/RAJA/docs/sphinx/user_guide/getting_started.rst

 .. _build-external-tpl-label:

-.. note:: You may use externally-supplied versions of the camp and cub
+.. note:: You may use externally-supplied versions of the camp, CUB, and rocPRIM
           libraries with RAJA if you wish.
 To do so, pass the following options to CMake:
             * External camp: -DEXTERNAL_CAMP_SOURCE_DIR=<camp dir name>
-            * External cub: -DENABLE_EXTERNAL_CUB=On -DCUB_DIR=<cub dir name>
+            * External CUB: -DENABLE_EXTERNAL_CUB=On -DCUB_DIR=<CUB dir name>
+            * External rocPRIM: -DENABLE_EXTERNAL_ROCPRIM=On
+                                -DROCPRIM_DIR=<rocPRIM dir name>

 -----------------
 GPU Builds, etc.